madhusudancs/PL241-MCS-Compiler/NOTES.rst

   * A lot of optimizations happen after/during liveness analysis too.

     * If the result of the instruction is dead on arrival, the whole instruction is removed

-    * If the operand a phi-instruction is not defined anywhere no live interval is added for it.
-It doesn't matter what it is in that control flow path.
+    * If the operand of a phi-instruction is not defined anywhere, no live interval is added for it.
+If we think about the program flow path, it doesn't matter what its value is going to be in that control flow path since it is anyway supposed to contain a junk value.
+So why even bother creating a live range for it and getting a spill?
       So while resolving the phi instructions we don't even attempt to generate move for such operands.

+    * If the result of the phi function is dead on arrival, that phi function is completely removed.

   * No Common Subexpression Elimination on CMP instructions since this doesn't work in x86 because x86 CMP instructions work by setting condition flags in the flags register and there is no guarantee that these flags are retained